Petalby/petalby.github.io/projects/ball-balancing-robot/index.md

 ## Academic collaboration

-This coursework was delivered in collaboration with ETH Zürich and taught with the involvement of the [Multi-Scale Robotics Lab](https://msrl.ethz.ch/).
+This coursework was taught by [Multi-Scale Robotics Lab](https://msrl.ethz.ch/) as part of the Ashesi-ETHZ collaboration.
 The lab introduced the feedback-control platform and guided the work on inverse kinematics, camera calibration, and model validation.

 <a class="button button-primary" href="https://youtu.be/WWQu4sDhVPg">Watch the PID controller demonstration</a>